kennyphan02/Coding-Notes/CSCE311 Operating Systems/CHP 37 Hard disk drives.md

 Sequential workload is typically faster for reading/writing data from a disk so SSDs are used.
 HDDs are used for storing large data.

 ### Disk Scheduling
+- The ***disk scheduler*** decides which I/O requests are scheduled next.
+Disk scheduler will try to follow ***Shortest Job First*** in its operation.
+	- ***Shortest-seek-first*** - orderes the queue of I/O requests by track, picking requests on the nearest track to complete first. problem with SSF is the drive geometry is not avaliable to the host OS